 2020 marks the 75th anniversary of the atomic bombing of Hiroshima and Nagasaki on 6 and 9 August 1945.
 In this webinar, three speakers will consider new findings about the Japanese experience and memory of the Atomic bombings, how Australia and Australians have been caught up in this atomic history, and the social and political legacies of the bomb in the Asia-Pacific region.

-Dimity Hawkins AM is completing her PhD in history at Swinburne University examining resistance to nuclear weapons testing in the Pacific, particularly around independence in Fiji.
+presented by Dimity Hawkins AM who is completing her PhD in history at Swinburne University examining resistance to nuclear weapons testing in the Pacific, particularly around independence in Fiji.
 She is also one of the co-founders of the International Campaign to Abolish Nuclear Weapons (ICAN), winner of the 2017 Nobel Peace Prize.

 The discussion will be chaired by Professor Alistair Thomson of Monash University.

 To register and receive the Zoom webinar link, please click the Send RSVP button at the foot of this page.

 Images of Hiroshima and Nagasaki courtesy Gwyn McClelland.

 Image of Setsuko Thurlow accepting the Nobel Peace Prize courtesy ICAN.

 Image of Hiroshima and Here book cover courtesy Lexington Books.